 Some of my feathers I had in my craft supplies already had a little nylon loop on them, which made it really easy to add to the bottom of the dreamcatcher ornament.

-The thing that really makes this cute little Christmas ornament look like a dreamcatcher is the base, which really comes together when you add in the ribbon or yarn.
-I love the way this pom pom trim adds some extra texture.
+The thing that really makes this cute little Christmas ornament look like a dream catcher is the base, which really comes together when you add in the ribbon or yarn.
+I love the way the pom pom trim adds some extra texture.

 I also added in some strips of the same ripped fabric that I wrapped the mason jar ring.